ibm-cloud-architecture/governed-ml-ops/README.md

    - 4.e.1 Model Development using UI based approach:
       - 4.e.1.1.
 Instructions for performing Model Development using UI Based approach (AutoAI) : [Model Development Using AutoAI](./Model_Development/Model_Development_AutoAI/Model_Development_AutoAI.ipynb)
       - 4.e.1.2.
-This sub-step involves accessing and saving the performance metrics and details of various experiments using AutoAI (in the form of csv file): [AutoAI -API Integration](./Model_Development/Model_Development_AutoAI/WML-AutoAI-API-Integration.ipynb)
+This sub-step involves accessing and saving the performance metrics and details of various experiments using AutoAI (in the form of csv file).
+Instructions are provided in the notebook named as `WML-AutoAI-API-Integration` pre-loaded in your development project.
       - 4.e.1.3.
 Store the model to the catalog - [Publish Model to Catalog](./Model_Development/Model_Store)
       - 4.e.1.4.
 Next, store the Model Experiment csv file to the catalog you created in 4.e.1.2.
 On the Data Assets section, click on the 3 dots next to the file, and select publish to your respective catalog from the drop down.

    - 4.e.2 Model Development using code based approach:
       - 4.e.2.1.
-Instructions for performing Model Development using code based approach (Scikitlearn model) : [Model Development Using Scikit_learn](./Model_Development/Model_Development_Scikit-learn/Airline%20Model%20Development%20using%20Scikit-Learn.ipynb)
+Instructions for performing Model Development using code based approach (Scikitlearn model) are provided in the notebook named `Airline Model Development using Scikit-Learn` provided in the development project.
       - 4.e.2.2.
 Store the model to the catalog - [Publish Model to Catalog](./Model_Development/Model_Store)
       - 4.e.2.3.
 Next, store the Model Experiment csv file to the catalog you created in 4.e.2.1.
 On the Data Assets section, click on the 3 dots next to the file, and select publish to your respective catalog from the drop down.